-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2017.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2018.

-There were no changes enacted to these assessments in 2017 or from 2019 through 2023.
+There were no changes enacted to these assessments from 2019 through 2024.

 Laws 2018, Chapter 64 expands the Life and Disability Insurance Guaranty Fund board from 9 to 11 members and adds health care service organizations as assessment-paying member insurers.
 Chapter 64 also redefines how Class B assessments for long term care policies are paid, allocating 50% of the assessment to disability insurers and 50% to life and annuity insurers.
 (Effective December 31, 2018)